fdebrus/Nikobus-HA/README.md

 - **HomeAssistant Scenes**: This integration supports HomeAssistant Scenes, which allow you to trigger multiple changes across different modules (switch, dimmer, and shutter) using one command.

   Scenes can be defined with specific modules and channels to be controlled, including the state or value for each module.
-States for dimmers and shutters can be expressed as 0-255 / shutters 0-100, while switches can be set to "on" or "off".
+States for dimmers and shutters can be expressed as 0-255 / shutters 1 (open) or 2 (close), while switches can be set to "on" or "off".

   Example Scene Configuration:
 ``` json